 Releasing software into the wild is exciting and terrifying.
 When it goes well: we party.
 When it doesn’t: we spend the weekend without sleep, showers, food or sleep.
 Wait!
 Did I mention no sleep already?

 Too often the reason our deployments fail is because we fall into the same traps

-Well its here!
-The registration for xChange15 in Washington DC is opened today.
+Well it’s here!
+The registration for xChange15 in Washington DC opened today.
 Visit www.serena.com/xchange for details.

-If you are an alumni of xChange you will have been sent a discount code giving a very special prices as a thank you for being a returning attendee.
+If you are a xChange alumnus, you will have been sent a discount code giving a very special price as a thank you for being a returning attendee.

-If you are new to xChange we have a special promotional code for you that will save you $300 off the full price and this is good
+If you are new to xChange, we have a special promotional code for you that will save you $300 off the full price and this is good

 Two weeks ago I had the good fortune to be at the Serena Customer Day in Frankfurt.
 There I was able to see the latest version of Dimensions CM demonstrated by Don Irvine, Senior Director of the Dimensions Development Team.
 After the event I sat down with him to ask him about the work his team had been doing on the performance of Dimensions 14.